ISDCF/registries-site/src/content/studios-ov.md

 The Studio codes are 2–4 character codes that represent the studio or content creator of the material.
 This is helpful if a theatre or distribution entity does not immediately recognize the title in the file name and has a question regarding the material.
 The codes are often but not always based on ISCI codes.
-They are determined by the individual studios and can be changed at any time by the studios
+They are selected by the individual studios.
+Studios are encouraged to update their entry for change of address, contact information or website updates.
+If there is a change of ownership or a studio no longer exists the old code can be obsoleted and may be updated to point to a new code.
+Studios that close may notify us as well to obsolete old codes.
+No code can be re-used.

-**If you want to add your studio to this list:**
+**If you want to add or modify your studio in the studio registry:**

 1) Pick a 2-4 letter code that IS NOT BEING USED by another facility
 2) Enter your information on [THIS STUDIO APPLICATION FORM](https://forms.gle/CwGvusenTtDHvXHK8)